-In the event of an incident communications both within and outside the Diocese of Salisbury will be handled by the Diocesan Communications Co-ordinator who will consult with the Bishop, the parish and the relevant Diocesan Safeguarding Adviser.
-Particular care should be taken regarding any public statement or public prayer.
+In the event of an incident communications both within and outside the Diocese of Salisbury will be handled by the Diocesan Communications Director (DCD) who will consult with the Bishop, the parish and the relevant DSA.
+Particular care should be taken regarding any public statement or public prayer request(s) and it is suggested that no public statement be issued by the Church/parish but all enquiries directed to the DCD's office.